Veterinary Technician, Small Animal Clinical Sciences

-The College of Veterinary Medicine is seeking a licensed Veterinary Technician for the Emergency & Critical Care and Intensive Care Unit.
-The primary purpose of this position is to provide after-hours nursing care to hospitalized critically ill/injured, post-operative, and infectious small animal patients by making patient assessments, performing triage, and preparing patients for exams or treatments.
+The College of Veterinary Medicine is seeking a Veterinary Technician to provide nursing care to hospitalized critically ill/injured, post-operative, and infectious small animal patients in the Emergency & Critical Care and Intensive Care Unit services by making patient assessments, performing triage, and preparing patients for exams or treatments.
 Triages patients upon arrival and prioritizes those in most critical need.
 Continuously evaluates patient status and collaborates with clinicians and other team members to communicate changes in patient status to ensure appropriate treatment is provided.
 Communicates with clients regarding patient's condition and counsels on the need for care.
 Teaches clinical application of technical procedures, drug administration, and critical thinking skills to veterinary students.
 Maintains and cleans equipment and supplies.
-Depending on qualifications, successful candidate will be hired as a Veterinary Technician I or II or Senior Veterinary Technician I.
+Successful candidate will be hired at one of three levels depending on experience and qualifications.

 About Institute of Agriculture